DavidFrendin/epoch-hc/readme.md

 Add the following to the server configuration cfg file:
 `localclient[] = {"127.0.0.1"};`

-Edit the mission.sqf file, in the Groups class, change items to items=3.
+Edit the mission.sqm file, in the Groups class, change items to items=3.

 After the class Item1 ends "};", add the following: